 B. Purpose

-The Informal Advisory Group on Technical and Scientific Cooperation will provide advice and guidance to the Executive Secretary of the Convention on Biological Diversity and other relevant bodies and stakeholders on ways and means to promote and facilitate technical and scientific cooperation, technology transfer, capacity development, knowledge management, and the clearing-house mechanism in support of the post-2020 global biodiversity framework.
+The Informal Advisory Group on Technical and Scientific Cooperation will provide advice and guidance to the Executive Secretary of the Convention on Biological Diversity and other relevant bodies and stakeholders on ways and means to promote and facilitate technical and scientific cooperation, technology transfer, capacity [development]/[building], knowledge management, and the clearing-house mechanism in support of the post-2020 global biodiversity framework and the three objectives of the Convention, in a balanced manner.
 In particular, the Informal Advisory Group will provide advice, guidance and recommendations on:

 Practical measures and approaches to promote technical and scientific cooperation for the effective implementation of the Convention;

+Measures to address the technological, technical and institutional capability gaps of developing countries, in accordance with national priorities and circumstances;

-Measures to enhance collaboration with other relevant international agreements, processes and organizations with respect to technical and scientific cooperation and technology transfer initiatives;
+Measures to enhance collaboration with other relevant international agreements, processes and organizations with respect to technical and scientific cooperation and technology transfer initiatives, especially for developing countries;

 Strategic approaches to addressing the needs and priorities of Parties through programmatic implementation of relevant technical and scientific cooperation initiatives established under the Convention;

-Monitoring the implementation of the strategies on technical and scientific cooperation, capacity development and knowledge management in support of the post-2020 global biodiversity framework to ensure coherence and consistency;
+Monitoring the implementation of the strategies on technical and scientific cooperation, capacity [development]/[building] and knowledge management in support of the post-2020 global biodiversity framework to ensure coherence and consistency;

-Development and implementation of tools and mechanisms for promoting and facilitating technical and scientific cooperation, capacity development and knowledge management, including science and traditional knowledge systems;
+Development and implementation of tools and mechanisms for promoting and facilitating technical and scientific cooperation, distribution of benefits from the access to genetic resources, capacity [development]/[building] and knowledge management, including science, biotechnology research and traditional knowledge [systems], taking into account the specific needs of developing countries;

 Matters relating to the clearing-house mechanism and, in particular, on how to improve its effectiveness as a mechanism for promoting and facilitating technical and scientific cooperation and exchange of information;

-Potential opportunities for mobilizing technical and financial resources to promote and sustain technical and scientific cooperation activities;
+Potential opportunities for mobilizing technical and financial resources to promote and sustain technical and scientific cooperation activities on a long-term and predictable basis;

-Identification and mapping of existing collaboration activities.
+Identification and [mapping] promotion of existing collaboration activities, including those related to the most recent technological developments.

 The Secretariat of the Convention on Biological Diversity will support the work of the Informal Advisory Group, including through the provision of necessary logistical and secretarial support for its work.